Below you will find answers to some of the most common questions. If you have a question not answered below, please contact us.

 Absolutely, it is important you get comfortable with them before you leave home.
 The same reason you bring over you own rifle is the same reason why you should bring over your own set of sticks…..so you can practice with them in advance to gain proficiency.

-Larry Chesney, the Managing Editor of Sporting Classics Magazine lost his gun and African Wood Creations shooting sticks for the first part of his safari.
+Larry Chesney, the Managing Editor of Sporting Classics Magazine lost his gun and African Sporting Creations shooting sticks for the first part of his safari.
 This is what he had to say about that experience, “I learned the hard way that all shooting sticks are not created equal.
 My African Sporting Creations sticks were indispensible!”

 What size should I order?

 We provide size information based on your height.
 If you are between sizes or plan to take steep uphill shots (need them longer to avoid scope eye) we recommend the next larger size as you can always work with a set that is a little too long.
 If they are too short, in addition to the risk of “scope eye” the “V” at the top that supports the fore end will be too close together and since it will not be wider than your fore end, the far leg has a tendency to kick out during recoil.

 What are the most rigid models you offer?

 All of the models offered are very rigid and keep in mind that you do not have to press your rifle down into them to improve accuracy.
 They are simply a rest for your rifle and another point of contact.
 If you exert a lot of downward pressure, your muscles will fatigue and your groups will actually get larger.